 India and IOM

 India was granted an observer’s status to IOM in the year 1991 and became a member state in 2008.
-IOM has helped India airlift Indian nationals out of Kuwait during Iraqi invasion and also repatriation of about thirty thousand Indians stranded abroad in the last 15 years.
+IOM has helped India airlift Indian nationals out of Kuwait during the Iraqi invasion and also repatriation of about thirty thousand Indians stranded abroad in the last 15 years.